 How to manage the process?
 The facilitators will have an easy task of itemizing each idea.
 Write it down on a piece of paper or a post-it, then collect all pros and cons.
 Let each participant add one or two to each group, then vote as a group.
 It's a very simple and efficient way to not only narrow down the discussion but also limit the risk of introducing chaos.

 Wait, what about the compromise?
 There will be situations when consensus cannot be reached, even by narrowing the discussion down.
 In these moments you should focus on reaching a compromise instead.
 Here's how to do it efficiently in 3 steps:

 - Collect solutions that seem to not match,

 - Consider a problematic factor of each of the solution, e.g. price or risk, which solution react best (benefits) or lowers its value (flaws) when this factor is optimized?

-- Try to find a configuration of factors that has most benefits and minimal amount of flaws,
+- Try to find a configuration of factors that has the most benefits and the minimal amount of flaws,

 A common example of a compromise-based problem is an attempt to establish product variants with a sound pricing strategy.
 The most expensive variant will have all the features, while the cheapest one will be minimally-viable.
-In-between, a compromise-based product will be the average of both price and features: not the best, not the worst, acceptable.
+In between, a compromise-based product will be the average of both price and features: not the best, not the worst, but acceptable.

-Meetings are a great tool for establishing shared vision and align participants.
-Utilize smart communication tools like the narrow-down approach to ensure smooth and enjoyable process.
+Meetings are a great tool for establishing a shared vision and aligning participants.
+Utilize smart communication tools like the narrow-down approach to ensure a smooth and enjoyable process.